rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 In this example, the `InputStream` and `OutputStream` parameters could refer to any valid stream, including website connections, in-memory stream resources, and so forth.

-Like the first `copy()` method, the `copy(InputStream,Path)` method also supports optional vararg options, since the data is being written to a file represented by a `Path` object.
-The second method, `copy(Path,OutputStream)`, does not support optional vararg values, though, since the data is being written to a stream that may not represent a file system resource.
+Like the first `copy()` method, the `copy(InputStream, Path)` method also supports optional vararg options, since the data is being written to a file represented by a `Path` object.
+The second method, `copy(Path, OutputStream)`, does not support optional vararg values, though, since the data is being written to a stream that may not represent a file system resource.

-### Changing a File Location with `move()`
+### Changing a file Location with `move()`

-The `Files.move(Path,Path)` method moves or renames a file or directory within the file system.
+The `Files.move(Path, Path)` method moves or renames a file or directory within the file system.
 Like the `copy()` method, the `move()` method also throws the checked `IOException` in the event that the file or directory could not be found or moved.
 The following is some sample code that uses the `move()` method:

 ````
 try {